opendocsg/slw-judgments-backfill/2013_SGHC_90/report.md

 prepared the Option. [note: 48] I proceeded on this basis for the purposes of my decision.
 However, on the evidence, the commission in the Agency Agreement was not mutually agreed until Darrell met the first defendant at Bugis on 16 August 2012.
 It also seemed arguable that it was the defendants’ reliance on Darrell’s assurances that he would take care of everything, _after they had already granted the Option_ , which constituted their implicit appointment of Darrell as their agent.

 66     To what extent can the knowledge of an agent acquired prior to his appointment be attributed to his principal?
-In _The “Dolphina”_ [2012] 1 SLR 992, after considering various authorities, Belinda Ang J observed at [224]:
+In _The “Dolphina”_ <span class="citation">[2012] 1 SLR 992</span>, after considering various authorities, Belinda Ang J observed at [224]:

  The effect of these authorities, therefore, is that the knowledge of an agent, such as a director of a company, acquired outside the course of his agency or directorship (such as qua director of